 If you do not pick the item up at all, you will be fined $5.

-Standard overdue fines of $.25/day per item apply, but there may also be overdue fines from the library that loaned the book.
+We do not charge overdue fines, but there may be overdue fines from the library that loaned the book.

 The standard lost book processing fine of $5 per item applies, but there will be additional lost item fines from the library that loaned the book.
 These can be VERY EXPENSIVE and will prevent you from checking out or renewing any Durham County Library items or Interlibrary Loan items until they are paid.